anthrax3/SignIn/README.md

 ## Developer instructions

+### Default admin user

+Open `/signin/generateadminuser` to generate an `admin` user with default credentials.
+The default user will be generated only if there is no users in database.

 ### How to release a package

 This repo comes with a tool that automatically increments the information `package.config` (version number, version date, Starcounter dependency version) and creates a ZIP file containing the packaged app.
 To use it follow the below steps: